mjambon/ocaml-for-pa/README.md

     executables.
 Make sure you have a opam 2 (`opam --version`).
 If not, install it by following the instructions from the [Opam website](https://opam.ocaml.org/doc/Install.html).
-  - Anrecent version of OCaml initialized via `opam switch create 4.14.0`.
+  - A recent version of OCaml initialized via `opam switch create 4.14.0`.
     Replace `4.14.0` by the latest version of OCaml if you wish.
   - Opam packages to be installed with `opam install`:
     * `lsp` or `merlin` (depending on your text editor) to show you